Appendix A — ML-Stats Dictionary

 Conditional probability

-Hence, the conditional probability event \(A\) given event \(B\) is defined as
+The conditional probability of \(A\) given \(B\) is defined as

 Confidence interval